Choosing the Right Heli Ski Operation for Your Trip

 The majority of CMH Heli Skiing lodges are located in south-central BC, in the Selkirk and Monashee Mountains, near the towns of Revelstoke and Golden, and in the Kootenays.
 This area gets exceptional powder snow and has great terrain for backcountry skiing and riding.
 But its southern location means it typically has a slightly shorter ski season and gets less total snow than the Skeena Mountains in Northern BC where we do the majority of our skiing at Northern Escape Heli Skiing (NEH).

-At NEH, we have one of the largest heli ski tenures in BC, so are seldom required to limit our terrain choices as there’s always enough fresh snow to ski with only 2 (or at most 3) machines running on any given day.
-This means our small groups can spread out, find their own lines, and all enjoy fresh tracks without having to ski tight-knit to save snow for other guests.
+At NEH, our small groups can spread out, find their own lines, and all enjoy fresh tracks without having to ski tight-knit to preserve snow for the next group.
 As well, our longer ski season means December and April skiing at NEH is usually better than operations further south.
+At NEH, we have one of the largest heli ski tenures in BC, so there’s always enough fresh snow to ski with only 2 (or at most 3) machines running on any given day.

 NEH is also one of the few heli ski operations anywhere to have snowcat skiing backup, so we (almost) never have down days, like at other lodges.